 Not being in ketosis is the most common reason people don’t lose weight on keto, it could be an array of reasons which you’ll see below.
 Despite our best efforts, it’s possible to accidentally knock yourself out of ketosis (the fat burning state).

-If you aren’t seeing results since starting keto, it’s best to check if you are actually in ketosis before looking into other factors.
-Again, the answer to “Can you be in ketosis and still not lose weight?” is yes, but we should begin with the fundamentals first.
+If you haven’t seen results since starting keto, it’s crucial to confirm whether you are actually in ketosis before considering other factors.
+It is possible to be in ketosis and still not lose weight, but it’s important to start with the basics.

 There are plenty of options for you to test yourself at home, some of which can be delivered right to your door!
 There are three forms of at-home keto tests; a finger-prick blood test, a urine test, and a breath test.